What is Medical Amnesty?

 Participation in any follow up meetings required as a result of MAP will not be noted on the student's conduct record.

 Medical Amnesty is available to all students throughout their tenure at the university.
-However, each amnesty incident will be reviewed by the Center for Student Ethics and Standards and appropriate follow up regarding students' safety will be determined on a case-by-case basis.
-Medical Amnesty will not excuse or protect those individuals who flagrantly or repeatedly violate the Code of Student Rights and Responsibilities.
+However, each amnesty incident will be reviewed by the Center for Student Conduct and appropriate follow up regarding students' safety will be determined on a case-by-case basis.
+Medical Amnesty will not excuse or protect those individuals who flagrantly or repeatedly violate the Code of Student Conduct.

-*Please note: students who do not complete the requirements as outlined above will be referred to the student conduct process and the case will be adjudicated through the procedures as outlined in UVM’s Code of Student Rights and Responsibilities.
+*Please note: students who do not complete the requirements as outlined above will be referred to the student conduct process and the case will be adjudicated through the procedures as outlined in UVM’s Code of Student Conduct.

 Calling on behalf of someone else

-Individual: An individual who seeks emergency assistance on behalf of others who are experiencing an alcohol and/or other drug related emergency will not be subject to University conduct action or sanction if they have violated UVM’s Code of Student Rights and Responsibilities during the incident.
-However, failure to call for medical assistance in an alcohol and/or drug related emergency is a very serious matter and will be considered an "aggravating circumstance" in the student conduct case against the individual should violation(s) of the University Code of Student Rights and Responsibilities have occurred in relation to the incident.
+Individual: An individual who seeks emergency assistance on behalf of others who are experiencing an alcohol and/or other drug related emergency will not be subject to University conduct action or sanction if they have violated UVM’s Code of Student Conduct during the incident.
+However, failure to call for medical assistance in an alcohol and/or drug related emergency is a very serious matter and will be considered an "aggravating circumstance" in the student conduct case against the individual should violation(s) of the University Code of Student Conduct have occurred in relation to the incident.

 Organization: A representative of an organization hosting an event is expected to promptly call for medical assistance in an alcohol and/or other drug related emergency.
-This act of responsibility will mitigate any student conduct sanctions against the organization resulting from the Code of Student Rights and Responsibilities violations that may have occurred at the time of the incident.
-Failure to call for medical assistance in an alcohol and/or other drug related emergency is a very serious matter and will be considered an "aggravating circumstance" in the student conduct case against the organization should violation(s) of UVM’s Code of Student Rights and Responsibilities. have occurred in relation to the incident.
+This act of responsibility will mitigate any sanctions against the organization resulting from the Code of Student Conduct violations that may have occurred at the time of the incident.
+Failure to call for medical assistance in an alcohol and/or other drug related emergency is a very serious matter and will be considered an "aggravating circumstance" in the case against the organization should violation(s) of UVM’s Code of Student Conduct have occurred in relation to the incident.

 Medical Amnesty is available to all students throughout their tenure at the university.
-However, each amnesty incident will be reviewed by the Center for Student Ethics and Standards and appropriate follow up regarding students' safety will be determined on a case-by-case basis.
-Medical Amnesty will not excuse or protect those individuals who flagrantly or repeatedly violate the University Code of Student Rights and Responsibilities.
+However, each amnesty incident will be reviewed by the Center for Student Conduct and appropriate follow up regarding students' safety will be determined on a case-by-case basis.
+Medical Amnesty will not excuse or protect those individuals who flagrantly or repeatedly violate the University Code of Student Conduct.

 Steps for Medical Amnesty Program